Lowland Hepatic Tanager (Piranga flava)

 Male Lowland Hepatic Tanager, Lençois, Bahia, Brazil, July 2002 - click for larger image Brazil

-There seems to be some doubt as to whether or not the Hepatic Tanager ranging from south west United States to central Argentina is one, two or three species.
+There has been some doubt as to whether or not the Hepatic Tanager ranging from south west United States to central Argentina is one, two or three species.
+The HBW and Birdlife International checklist resolves it into two species, the Hepatic Tanager P. hepatica and the Red Tanager P. flava.
+See the distribution map for the latter species at Birdlife International.

 Male Lowland Hepatic Tanager, Lençois, Bahia, Brazil, July 2002 - click for larger image

-Male Lowland Hepatic Tanager, Roraima, Brazil, July 2001 - click for larger image The male, as seen in these photos is mainly orange-red while the female is olive above and yellow below.
-Both sexes have dusky lores and this feature helps to distinguish it from the very similar Summer Tanager (Piranga rubra) which migrates from the USA to northern South America during the northern winter.
+The male, as seen in these photos is mainly orange-red while the female is olive above and yellow below.
+Both sexes have dusky lores and this feature helps to distinguish it from the very similar Summer Tanager Piranga rubra which migrates from the USA to northern South America during the northern winter.

 They are found in more open woodland and scrub habitats and appear to be benefiting from deforestation in some areas.
 They feed on a variety of fruit as well as insects of which bees and wasps seem to be favourites.